osenco/laravel-role-permission-policies/docs/advanced-usage/uuid.md

 use Illuminate\Database\Eloquent\Concerns\HasUuids;
 use Illuminate\Database\Eloquent\Factories\HasFactory;
-use Spatie\Permission\Models\Permission as SpatiePermission;
+use Osen\Permission\Models\Permission as OsenPermission;

-class Permission extends SpatiePermission
+class Permission extends OsenPermission
 {
     use HasFactory;
     use HasUuids;